02/12/2016 Mind-Body Health

 Acupressure Technique for Headache Pain Relief

 Find a comfortable position and focus on deep breathing.
-Press your finger firmly onto one of the pressure points for headaches (acupressure point) and move in a small circular or up-and-down motion for several minutes.
-There is no limit as to how often you stimulate a point.
+Press your finger firmly onto one of the headache relief pressure points (acupressure point) and massage it by moving in a small up-and-down or circular motion for several minutes.
+There is no limit as to how often you stimulate a point to release the tension.

-Tip: Teach a loved one how to give you acupressure—when receiving it from someone else, you can more fully relax.
+Tip: Teach a loved one how to give you acupressure—when receiving it from someone else, you can more fully relax and allow them to alleviate your headache.

-While headaches are common, sometimes they merit medical attention.
+While headaches are common, sometimes they merit medical attention, especially if accompanied by other symptoms.
 See a doctor if your headaches persist or are frequent.
 Seek emergency care if your headache is accompanied by a high fever; stiff neck; nausea; confusion; loss of consciousness; or difficulty seeing, speaking, or walking.

 Editor’s Note: The information in this article is intended for your educational use only; it does not necessarily reflect the opinions of the Chopra Center's Mind-Body Medical Group; and is not a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician or other qualified health providers with any questions you may have regarding a medical condition and before undertaking any diet, supplement, fitness, or other health program.